sveltejs/sapper/site/content/docs/11-deploying.md

 We can use a third-party library like [the `vercel-sapper` builder](https://www.npmjs.com/package/vercel-sapper) to deploy our projects to [Vercel] ([formerly ZEIT Now](https://vercel.com/blog/zeit-is-now-vercel)).
 See [that project's readme](https://github.com/thgh/vercel-sapper#readme) for more details regarding [Vercel] deployments.

+### Deploying to the Moovweb XDN

+The [Moovweb XDN](https://www.moovweb.com/) is a serverless platform focused on site speed, predictive prefetching, and ease of deployment.
+It provides direct support for Sapper.
+See the [Sapper Deployment Guide](https://developer.moovweb.com/guides/sapper) for details.

 ### Deploying service workers

 Sapper makes the Service Worker file (`service-worker.js`) unique by including a timestamp in the source code